Sudbury River

 On April 9, 1999, nearly 17 mi of the river were "recognized for their outstanding ecology, history, scenery, recreation values, and place in American literature," by being designated as a part of the National Wild and Scenic Rivers System.
 The 14.9 mi segment of the Sudbury River beginning at the Danforth Street Bridge in the city of Framingham, downstream to the Route 2 bridge in Concord, is designated as a Scenic River, and the 1.7 mi segment from the Route 2 bridge downstream to its confluence with the Assabet River at Egg Rock is designated as a Recreational River, along with adjoining stretches of the Assabet and Concord rivers.

 Mercury contamination was discovered in the 1970s from the Nyanza plant in Ashland.
-The EPA subsequently listed the town as a toxic site and led a cleanup effort to repair the damage.
+The EPA subsequently listed the Nyanza waste dump a toxic site and led a cleanup effort to repair the damage.
 It is still recommended that fish caught downriver not be eaten.